 Avocado sunblotch viroid survey (AV18007)

-Importantly, the work and protocols this investment is establishing – such as its use of databases, its surveillance approaches and its analytical techniques – will have broad applicability across a number of biosecurity threats relevant to the Australian avocado industry, now and into the future.
+Importantly, this investment's work and protocols will have broad applicability across biosecurity threats relevant to the Australian avocado industry, now and in the future.

-This project is a strategic levy investment in the Hort Innovation Avocado Fund
+This project was a strategic levy investment in the Hort Innovation Avocado Fund